When Authentication Is Not Enough: On the Security of Behavioral-Based Driver Authentication Systems: Evaluation

-\paragraph{BB2 Evaluation.} In this scenario, we use the same model as for the GB2 scenario.
-However, the training process is restricted by the authentication system behavior, which can generate only one prediction for each batch.
+\emph{Getting knowledge of the model.} If the attacker does not have offline access to the model, they can use the authenticator as an oracle for training the \ac{gan} generator.
 Thus, the number of episodes the generator model needs to converge becomes tightly related to the time required to steal the car.
-Indeed, for each episode, we can generate only one batch of data, which is collected by the authentication system over 40 seconds.
-In Figure~\ref{fig:convergence}, we show the episode of convergence for the generator model while targeting each driver.
-The mean convergence episode is 30.
+Indeed, for all the tested \ac{dl} models, we can generate only one batch of data collected by the authentication system over 40 seconds for each episode.
+We test the number of episodes needed for convergence for each target driver, obtaining a mean value of 30.
 The time needed for each episode to be processed, even on the CPU, is negligible (around 0.1 seconds).
-Therefore, the attacker will need, on average, 20 minutes to train the generator and then be able to inject malicious packets to fool the authenticator model.
+Therefore, the attacker will need, on average, 20 minutes (40 seconds for each of the 30 episodes) to train the generator and then be able to inject malicious packets to fool the authenticator model.

+The attack targeting our \ac{rf} model requires the same amount of time.
+Indeed, while the architecture that the attack is trying to fool is different, the surrogate model needed for the generation of the attack is the same.
+As such, even though authentication is performed each second, the generator needs 20 minutes to converge.
+After its deployment, each generated batch can be decomposed into single data samples to be injected.